emotion-js/emotion/packages/cache/README.md

 A Stylis plugins that will be run by Stylis during preprocessing.
 [Read the Stylis docs to find out more](https://github.com/thysultan/stylis.js#middleware).
 This can be used for many purposes such as RTL.

+> Note:
+>
+> Prefixer is just a plugin which happens to be put in default `stylisPlugins`.
+If you plan to use custom `stylisPlugins` and you want to have your styles prefixed automatically you must include prefixer in your custom `stylisPlugins`.

 ### `key`

 `string`,